 Pacific Decadal Oscillation (PDO) index

 The bars represent winter (DJF) mean values for the PDO index.

 The green line represents five-year running mean values of winter means.

 The Pacific Decadal Oscillation (PDO) is an SST anomaly pattern of Pacific climate variability that shifts phases on an inter-decadal time scale usually covering more than 10 years.
-The PDO index is defined as the projections of winter mean SST anomalies onto their first EOF vectors in the North Pacific (north of 20ºN).
+The PDO index is defined as the projections of monthly mean SST anomalies onto their first EOF vectors in the North Pacific (north of 20ºN).
 The EOF vectors are derived for the period from 1901 to 2000, and climatology is defined as monthly mean for the same period.
 Globally averaged monthly mean SST anomalies are subtracted from each monthly mean SST anomaly before calculation of the first EOF vector in order to eliminate the effects of global warming.